expo/expo/docs/versions/v19.0.0/sdk/video.md

 - `useNativeControls`

   A boolean which, if set to `true`, will display native playback controls (such as play and pause) within the `Video` component.
+If you'd prefer to use custom controls, you can write them yourself, and/or check out the [Videoplayer component](https://github.com/expo/videoplayer).

 - `resizeMode`